Tech Paper: Deploying Google Chrome

-One last item you may want to configure is removing the automatically created desktop icon.
+One last item you can configure is removing the automatically created desktop icon.
 This requires two steps:

 - Add the following lines to Chrome’s master_preferences file (explained previously in the Configuration section) to prevent shortcuts from being created for new users:

 Browsers can be quite RAM- and CPU-intensive and Chrome is no exception.
-On a native client, this might not be much of a problem, but it is in a Citrix Virtual Apps and Desktops environment where (in most cases) all workers are virtual machines, sharing the underlying hardware.
+On a native client, this might not be much of a problem, but it is in a Citrix Virtual Apps and Desktops environment where (usually) all workers are virtual machines, sharing the underlying hardware.
 Resource-intensive applications reduce the maximum user density per physical host.